AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 - Update count down timer for max queue time
     - The client fetches the current count down time from the server periodically (**Polling**)
     - The server gets the team's create timestamp and returns the current count down seconds
+        - Create timestamp might be stored in a external cache
     - The client counts the delay, adjusts the timer then update locally

 ## On client disconnect